 ƒ Salary sacrifice contributions to super attract only 15% tax (except if your annual income exceeds $250,000, when you then pay 30% tax on some or all of your concessional contributions).

 ≡ Assumes the full rate of spouse contribution rebate (offset) – see the ‘Spouse contributions’ section above.
 The rebate ($18) is not added to the super account but is given as a reduction in the contributing spouse’s tax.
 So, the amount of $118 represents the $100 payment to your spouse’s account plus the $18 rebate to you, the contributor.

 Before considering whether to salary sacrifice, you should consider:

 - Once your money is in super, generally you cannot access it until you reach preservation age and meet a condition of release;

-- Amount that are salary sacrificed contribute towards your concessional contributions cap and if you go over the cap, you may have to pay extra tax.
+- Amounts that are salary sacrificed contribute towards your concessional contributions cap and if you go over the cap, you may have to pay extra tax.